awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-2.how-it-works.md

 As with all Aurora DB clusters, error logs for Aurora Serverless v2 \(preview\) are enabled by default\.
 However, unlike with provisioned Aurora DB clusters, you can't view the logs for Aurora Serverless v2 \(preview\) in the Amazon RDS console\.
 Aurora Serverless v2 \(preview\) automatically uploads the error logs to Amazon CloudWatch\.

 Aurora Serverless v2 \(preview\) also uploads your Aurora MySQL log data to CloudWatch for the types of logs that you specify\.
 You choose the logs for uploading by changing values for several log\-related DB cluster parameters for your Aurora Serverless v2 \(preview\) DB cluster\.
 As with any type of Aurora DB cluster, you can't modify the default DB cluster parameter group\.
 Instead, create your own DB cluster parameter group based on a default parameter for your DB cluster and engine type\.
-For Aurora Serverless v2 \(preview\) and Aurora Serverless, you use a DB cluster parameter group only\.
+For Aurora Serverless v2 \(preview\) and Aurora Serverless v1, you use a DB cluster parameter group only\.

 We recommend that you create your custom DB cluster parameter group before creating your Aurora Serverless v2 \(preview\) DB cluster, so that it's available to choose when you create a database on the console\.